Community Advisory CommitteePRINT PAGE

 Community Advisory Committee members:

-Mr Cameron Clark - DHSV Board Member, Audit and Risk Committee Chair
+David Stevenson - DHSV Board Member, CAC Chair, Audit and Risk Committee member

 Sandra is a registered volunteer at University Hospital Geelong.
 She volunteers on The Barwon South Western Integrated Cancer Services (BSWRICS) the Northern Community Advisory Committee, the Corio/Norlane Development Advisory Board, the State wide Residents’ Network and the Association of Neighbourhood Houses and Learning Centres.
 She recently completed her Certificate in Consumer Leadership with the Health Issues Centre and Certificate in Consumer Advocacy Training at the Cancer Action Victoria.
 Sandra has more than 31 years’ experience in planning, community development and implementation.
 In 2011 Sandra was awarded the National Volunteer Award for Long-Term Commitment to Community Service.